VRx Backpack Setup

 Setup your TX Backpack¶

-The Backpack Usage section will discuss the Operation of the Backpacks in detail, including Binding, LED Status codes and more.
+The Backpack Usage section discusses the Operation of the Backpacks in detail, including Binding, LED Status codes and more.